wgrzeszczak/solar-system-simulation/README.md

 # solar-system-simulation
 Simulation of the solar system based on Kepler's equation.
-Simulation should be realistic but will degrade with passing time.
+Simulation should be realistic but will degrade as time passes.

 ![Demo](https://wgrzeszczak.github.io/solar/demo.png)
 ![Demo 2](https://wgrzeszczak.github.io/solar/demo2.png)